Oz Clarke: Acting career

 After Oxford, Clarke started a career as a full-time actor and singer.
 His first job was at Northampton, followed by Sheffield, Manchester and Leicester.
 He then worked for the Royal Shakespeare Company, the National Theatre, the Old Vic and Chichester.
 In the West End, he appeared with Michael Crawford in Billy at Drury Lane, sang Sweeney Todd in Sweeney Todd, played all the men in The Mitford Girls and General Peron in Evita.
-It was during this acting period that he was drafted in to the newly formed English Wine Tasting Team, who won competitions against France, Germany and the USA, among others.
+It was during this acting period that he was drafted in to the newly formed English Wine Tasting Team, who won competitions against France, Germany and the US, among others.
 This proved crucial for his career development.

 When a wine expert dropped out of the new BBC show Food and Drink, the acclaimed television producer Peter Bazalgette allegedly shouted, 'Get me the actor who knows about wine'.
 They did, and Clarke's career began to shift away from theatre towards wine, but not out of the entertainment business.
 He and Jilly Goolden became the voices and faces of wine in Britain for a generation.

 He played one of the first criminals apprehended by Superman in the 1978 film Superman, a terrorist in Superman II, a Special Branch man in Who Dares Wins and Balthasar in Stuart Burge's 1984 film of Much Ado About Nothing.
-He sang the baritone role – and Sam Gamgee's song – in the BBC adaptation of The Lord of the Rings and recorded Stephen Oliver's A Man of Feeling for Granada TV.
+He sang the baritone role – and Sam Gamgee's song – in the BBC adaptation of The Lord of the Rings, and having appeared in the premiere at the King's Head Islington, recorded Stephen Oliver's short opera A Man of Feeling for Granada TV.

 In December 2011, Clarke was one of the team in the BBC Two programme James May's Man Lab Christmas Special.